COMPOSITIONS

 The Rain (1997) – two pieces for solo voice, usually sung together: 1) I am rain – text from Praises of the Bantu Kings; versions of Bantu self-praises by Jerome Rothenberg, from literal translations by Jacques Chileya Chiwale; 2) "The rain of the white valley" – text from June Rain by W.S.
 Merwin (circa 3’31”)

-Rapt away to Darkness (1999) – for voice with mixed flexible accompaniment (original version with clarinet, violin, and accordion); Text: Susan Howe; (circa 14’45”)
+Rapt away to Darkness (1999) – for voice with mixed flexible accompaniment (original version with clarinet, violin, and accordion); text by Susan Howe; (circa 14’45”)

-The Stonehouse Songs (1992) – for voice unaccompanied or with accompaniment (original accompaniment on metaharmonium)
+The Stonehouse Songs (1992) – for voice unaccompanied or with improvised accompaniment (see instructions in the score)

 around the summit I only see pines (2’15”)